xiesiyu0901/TimeNet-MultiModalNet-MEG/README.md

-# TimeNet-MultiModalNet-MEG
-Deep learning for ASD classification using resting-state MEG

 # TimeNet & MultiModalNet for ASD Classification using MEG

 This repository provides the implementation of deep learning models for classifying Autism Spectrum Disorder (ASD) using resting-state magnetoencephalography (MEG) data.